 How to Avoid Hiring the Wrong Architect

 Architecture is a fast changing profession, especially in the field of software.
-Many firms have to make the substantial investment to be at the first position of their industry.
-This job is equilibrium of art and science and needs communication and organization competence.
-Although it is difficult to understand whether a particular architect will satisfy your needs, here are advices that may help:
+Many firms have to make a substantial investment to be in the first position of their industry.
+This job is an equilibrium of art and science and needs communication and organization competence.
+Although it is difficult to understand whether a particular architect will satisfy your needs, here are advice that may help:

 1. Architect’s office.